 Yes, you can.
 And, I think if you decide to be a doctor in the UK, an internship/house job is the best time to start your journey.

 Will I be able to book a PLAB 1 seat without IELTS/OET?

 Unfortunately, it is a prerequisite to clear IELTS/OET with the required scores before you can book PLAB 1.

 When should I start the EPIC verification process?

 I would say it’s better to start the process after you get your PLAB 1 results.
 Find the details about the process – ‘EPIC’ for GMC Registration.

 Plans about the financial support you need for this road to the UK is as important as planning when to take it.
-Check here to see how to plan to fund for your PLAB journey.
-Also to have an overall look on the entire path, please have a look here, planning your PLAB journey.
+Check here to see how to plan to fund your PLAB journey.
+Also to have an overall look at the entire path, please have a look here, planning your PLAB journey.